 - 2-3 tsp Nutella

-- Use a round cutter to stamp out circles from the bread.
+Use a round cutter to stamp out circles from slices of the bread.
 You will need 8 circles in total.

 The theme for this month’s Family Foodies event (hosted by Eat Your Veg and Bangers & Mash) is Cheap and Cheerful.
 I think this easy but yummy pudding fits the bill nicely!
 Since it used up a lump of stale bread, I reckon it also qualifies for the No Waste Food Challenge, hosted this month by Farmersgirl Kitchen (and organised by Elizabeth’s Kitchen Diary.)